What Is Lactose?

 For the body to digest lactose, it uses a natural enzyme called lactase to break lactose down into these two sugars.
 If your body doesn’t make enough lactase, you may not be able to break down or absorb lactose properly, which can lead to symptoms of lactose intolerance.

-Roughly one in ten U.S. adults reports having lactose intolerance.
+Roughly one in 10 U.S. adults reports having lactose intolerance.
 While some people think they need to cut dairy from their food choices, it’s best to first talk to your doctor to confirm lactose intolerance.
 If the diagnosis is confirmed, then there are a number of tips you can try to continue to enjoy dairy.
 For example, choose natural cheeses that have minimal lactose, enjoy Greek yogurt since yogurt with live and active cultures help digest lactose or opt for lactose-free cow’s milk, which is still real milk.

 Here are some more of our resources to learn more about lactose intolerance:

 - How Much Do You Know About Lactose Intolerance?
+Check out our quiz.

 - How Do I Know If I Have Lactose Intolerance?
 The symptoms often associated with lactose intolerance can be similar to other digestive disorders.